gazingshoes/musicwebv2/README.md

 **Important Note:** For the music playback to work, you **have** to provide the **full, correct file path** to your `.mp3` or `.wav` files when adding or editing songs.
 The program needs this exact path to find and play the music.

+**Also a very Important Note:** The provided `songs.txt` can't be actually played, if you don't have the songs and the **exact** path for them, so please do change the contents of it to your liking!

 Example path:
 * macOS/Linux: `/Users/your_username/Music/song_name.mp3`
 * Windows: `C:\Users\your_username\Music\song_name.mp3`